pwrzosek/tJMagnonHolon/docs/src/guide.md

 ```
 julia setup.jl
 ```
-Required packages will be automatically downloaded and added to julia (you need an internet connection).
+Required packages will be automatically downloaded and added to Julia (you need an internet connection).
 This step has to be done only once.
 You can also add packages by yourself (e.g. if you already have some of them installed and don't wish to upgrade).

 ## Tutorial